mcharouk/aws/Certification/sysops.md

   * CLI cannot be used, it does not work on versioning enabled buckets.
 * CRR can copy directly on Glacier if needed (even Deep Archive), no need to create lifecycle policies
 * Replication Time Control (RTC) : copy all objects within 15 min.
 Includes S3 replication metrics and S3 event notifications.
 It monitors the copies that are pending, total size of pending objects, maximum replication time
+* S3 inventory can also be used to monitor replication status

 # Glacier